thephpleague/factory-muffin/README.md

  * A text of about 7 words from the list.
 Ex: "something table underrated blackboard"
 * integer|length
  * Return an integer of the specified length
+* date|format
+ * Return the current date, using the supplied format.
+(See php.net/date for formats)
 * factory|ModelName
  * Will trigger the __create__ for the given model and return it's id.
 * call|staticMethodName